iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 Subclassing DSNode requires to key steps:

 1. Configure the default children (nodes, values and actions).
-Use defaults rather than dynamic children as much as possible.
-It it much more efficient.
 2. Use various lifecycle callbacks to trigger custom functionality.

 ### Constructors